 Complimentary — Two colors opposite each other on the color wheel.

-The Von Restorff Effect, also known as the Isolation Effect, predicts that when multiple similar objects are present, the one that differs the most is going to stand out and be remembered.
-This is why using a highlight color that differs from your base color as a CTA can be very beneficial in driving conversions conversion.
+The Von Restorff Effect, also known as the Isolation Effect, predicts that when multiple similar objects are present, the one that differs the most will stand out and be remembered.
+This is why using a highlight color that differs from your base color as a CTA can be very beneficial in driving conversions.

 Amphenol Nexus Technologies is an OEM that manufactures custom and stock connectors, pushbutton switches, electro-mechanical devices, and commercial telephone plugs and jacks.

 The company uses blue as it’s base color, white and gray as its neutrals, and bright orange as its accent color.
 The choice to use such a bold orange was a deliberate choice since it complements the blue base color and is utilized in its global navigation.
 Using this highlight as the CTAs across the site engages users and converts more prospects to leads.